-Immigrating to the US or Canada can be tricky.
-So is trying to resolve a criminal record issue that will prevent you from visiting either country.
-Hiring an immigration attorney to help you with these issues increases the chance that your application will be accepted.
+Trying to resolve a criminal record issue that will prevent you from visiting either country is tricky.
+So is Immigrating to Canada.
+Hiring an attorney who specializes in immigration law to help you with these issues will increase the chance that your application will be accepted.
 You do not get a lot of “do-overs” in this area, so using an attorney can bring you the peace of mind that comes from knowing you are taking the right steps.
-However, there are many lawyers and consultants offering immigration services and the costs are significant.
+However, there are many lawyers and consultants offering immigration services, and the costs are significant.
 How do you pick the best immigration attorney?

 - Make good use of the attorney consultation